bivtsjenko/airports-demo/README.md

 [schiphol-demo.azurewebsites.net](http://schiphol-demo.azurewebsites.net/stages/)

-Refresh in case the stages page is empty.
+Refresh couple of times in case stages page is empty.
 Also UI can be slow.
 So have a bit patience with it.

  # Resulting Top10 Airports